xiangxiangzhuyi/lysosomal-profiling-in-a-single-cell/README.md

 - create a folder to storage the marked image and the excel file.

 ## set configuration
-in the main.py, to set the configuration based on your data.
+in the `bash main.py`, to set the configuration based on your data.
 ```bash
 parser.add_argument('--file_path', dest='file_path', default='./control/', nargs='+', help='the path of storing your image file')
 parser.add_argument('--output_path', dest='output_path', default='./saved_control/', nargs='+', help='the path of saving the marked image')